Pol-InSAR/pysarpro/doc/source/user_guide/getting_help.rst

 Still stuck?
 We are here to help!
 Reach out through:

 - our `user forum <https://forum.image.sc/tags/pysarpro>`_ for
-  image processing and usage questions;
+  SAR processing and usage questions;
 - our `developer forum
   <https://discuss.scientific-python.org/c/contributor/pysarpro>`_
   for technical questions and suggestions;